Skip to main content

 RED is still used for internal distributions when the sponsor is an NCSU sponsor.
 Chartfield is used to create segments or extend segments funded off a prime that is funded by an external sponsor.

-Whenever, there is a situation where “NCSU funds NCSU” such as in the case of SiSoC, FREEDM, CBeRD, CICI, FMMC, etc., we should use PINS or RED for particular actions such as NCEs, additional funding, or a combination of both.
+Whenever there is a situation where “NCSU funds NCSU,” such as in SiSoC, FREEDM, CBeRD, CICI, FMMC, etc., we should use PINS or RED for actions such as NCEs, additional funding, or both.

-• If a PI is submitting a new proposal with one of our centers being the funding source (NCSU SiSoC, FREEDM, etc.), it would be processed the same as any proposal.
+• If a PI submits a new proposal with one of our centers as the funding source (NCSU SiSoC, FREEDM, etc.), it will be processed the same as any other proposal.
 Once it reaches the College level, we will review and approve it.
-Once it has been imported into RED and assigned a Record Number, Pat Hayes/Laurinda Perez will go into RED and make the award via an internal distribution.
-Please note most cases any new proposals going forward will have to have been approved by the center’s IAB.
+Once it has been imported into RED and assigned a Record Number, Pat Hayes/Laurinda Perez will log in to RED and make the award via an internal distribution.
+Please note that, in most cases, any new proposals must be approved by the center’s IAB.
 Of course, there can always be exceptions, but we will approach them on a case-by-case basis.

-• If a PI is submitting a proposal for additional funding when one of our centers is the funding source, it would be processed the same as any proposal.
+• If a PI submits a proposal for additional funding when one of our centers is the funding source, it will be processed the same as any other proposal.
 Please note in the comments the RED Record Number of the project as well as the funding source RED Record Number.
 The project requesting additional funding is known as the “Target,” and the funding source is known as the “Source”.
 Pat Hayes/Laurinda Perez will review, approve, and make the internal award via RED.

 • If a PI needs an NCE on a project funded by one of our centers, you will not need to do a PMR.
-Send Pat Hayes/Laurinda Perez an email stating the “Target” project and “Source” project, along with the date to extend too as well as the justification.
+Send Pat Hayes/Laurinda Perez an email stating the “Target” and “Source” projects, the date to extend to, and the justification.
 COE-ORA will complete the NCE request via RED.

-• Any other post-award action on a project funded by one of our centers, such as a budget modification is to be processed via the PMR system.
+• Any other post-award action on a project funded by one of our centers, such as a budget modification, must be processed through the PMR system.

 Just remember that the college should complete an action, such as funding, additional funding, an NCE, or a combination, via RED.

-Domestic travel and foreign travel are common activities that Principal Investigators (PIs) and research staff may engage in during an award.
-Sponsored travel must be justified, well documented, in compliance with the sponsor requirements and must be incurred during the period of the award.
+Domestic and foreign travel are common activities that Principal Investigators (PIs) and research staff may undertake during an award.
+Sponsored travel must be justified, well-documented, in compliance with the sponsor requirements, and must be incurred during the period of the award.

 Traveler requirements: